-To give a proof of Theorem \ref{alg} we have to introduce another algorithm (call it algorithm 2) that we perform on the intermediate graph.
-This algorithm will take the graph, which was rectified upto the row $\ell$, and remove some intersections to produce an rc-graph of the original permutation $w$.
+To give a proof of Theorem \ref{alg} we have to introduce another algorithm (call it Algorithm 2) that we perform on the intermediate graph.
+This algorithm will take the graph which was rectified upto the row $\ell$, and remove some intersections to produce an rc-graph of the original permutation $w$.

-{\bf Algorithm 2.} We start with the list of $(a_i,b_i)$'s and starting with the last row $\ell$ we have finished with, go down one row by one and from right to left in each row.
-We look for intersections of the form

-Whenever we see these, we remove the intersection and $(a_i,b_i)$ from its place in the list.
-Note that both statements of Lemma \ref{order} and Lemma \ref{ab} hold at each moment of this algorithm.
-Ultimately all the $(a_i,b_i)$ will be removed from the list because each strand $a_i$ definitely intersects the strand $b_i$ at each moment of algorithm 2 by Lemma \ref{order}, so all of them will get removed and at the end we will get a graph and an empty list of $(a,b)$'s. \endproof

-Now the result of algorithm 2 will be a graph with the permutation $w$ by Lemma \ref{ab}, with exactly $l(w)$ intersections.
+The result of Algorithm 2 will be a graph with the permutation $w$ by Lemma \ref{ab}, with exactly $l(w)$ intersections.
 Therefore it will be an rc-graph for $w$.
 We will use this fact to prove that the main algorithm generates an rc-graph.

-Now, we come back to the proof of Theorem \ref{alg}.
-Suppose we have rectified some row and inserted some elements in it, and we want to show there are no double intersections below and including that row.
-Because of the inductive hypothesis, this works for the previous row $\ell+1$ (base case for the first row is clear).
-Hence we only need to check that we have no double intersections in the row $\ell$ and at some lower row after the algorithm has rectified row $\ell$ and inserted all the required intersections into it.
+We come back to the proof of Theorem \ref{alg}.
+Suppose we have rectified some row $\ell$ and inserted some elements in it, and we want to show there are no double intersections below (and including) that row.
+Because of the inductive hypothesis, this works for the previous row $\ell+1$ (the base case is clear).
+Hence we need to check that no two strands intersect at row $\ell$ and at some lower row after the algorithm has rectified row $\ell$ and inserted all the required intersections into it.

-We will show that the only double intersection which might be introduced in the row $\ell$ by insertions in the lower rows will get removed by the algorithm and no new double intersections will be introduced in this row or any of the lower rows.
+We will show that the only double intersection which might be introduced in row $\ell$ by insertions in the lower rows will be removed by the algorithm and no new double intersections will be introduced in this row.